dcblood1/FlightSurety/README.md

 # registration of fifth and subsequent airlines requires multi-party consensus of 50% or more
 # airline can be registered but does not participate in the contract until 10 eth is deposited.

-# first airline is registered - check
+# first airline is registered - CHECK
-# can accept funds - check
+# can accept funds - CHECK
-# now need to register next airline - from the app...
+# now need to register next airline from the app - CHECK
-# block from participating until 10eth deposited.
+# block from participating until 10 Eth deposited. - CHECK
-# test setting operating status
+# test setting operating status from solo - CHECK!
-# once 5 or more, need multi-party consensus on setting operating status and registering new airlines
+# once 5 or more, need multi-party consensus on setting operating status and registering new airlines - NOT YET ## YOU ARE HERE......

 # requirements: passengers
 # can pay up to 1 eth to participate